GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

   },
   {
     type: quote,
-    text: We prefer to see competition between ideas rather than people,
+    text: 'We want to challenge the conventional relationship between the car and the human being.',
-  name: Andreas Nilsson, SVP Geely Design Sweden
+    name: 'Lars Falk, Head of Interior Design'
   },
   {
     type: image,